Berohlfs/CAPM-PrepNotes/1- Foundations/Module01.md

 ## What is a Project

-A project is a collection of serial tasks that aim to delivering a desired outcome within a defined period of time, under a planned team and budget.
+A project is a collection of serial tasks that aim to deliver a desired outcome within a defined period of time, under a planned team and budget.

 Properly managing a project helps a company: